michaelkourlas/voipms-sms-client/HELP.md

 This option allows you to remove certain data from the database that might be considered outdated or no longer useful, such as:
 * metadata associated with deleted messages, which is stored to prevent the app from downloading deleted messages again; and
-* messages and metadata associated with a DID you no longer use, which is stored in case you start using this DID again.
+* messages and metadata associated with a phone number (DID) you no longer use, which is stored in case you start using this phone number again.

 ### Delete database